-Sydney is now home to the single biggest office deal in Australia’s history, as investment into the city’s office sector showing no signs of slowing down.
+Sydney is now home to the single biggest office deal in Australia’s history, as investment into the city’s office sector shows no signs of slowing down.

 The record was broken with a joint venture acquisition of a 49.9 percent interest in Brookfield’s AU$1.9 billion Wynyard Place development; AMP Capital’s Wholesale Office Fund (AWOF) took a 25 percent interest while UniSuper, a separate account client of AMP Capital, committed to 24.9 percent of the completed development.